 Just one week after getting Tia, we learned that we would not be able to have children.
 Not maybe, not it could be difficult, but never.
 And that word fell so hard and unexpectedly into our lives that for years it broke everything it landed on.

-It was devastation.
+It felt like devastation.
 And life a great waste land yet there in the middle of it all was this energetic, crazy puppy who demanded our attention.
-I am not going to say she took the place of child, that's not the way my mind works.
-That way of thinking is too sentimental for me.
+She didn't take the place of child, that's not the way my mind works.
 But she did something.
 Over time, she helped us heal.

 Tia was a beautiful dog, extremely gentle and loving but a typical puppy and I remember losing my patience with her almost daily.
 Her rope would get tangled around the trees again and I would stalk out to the backyard angrily to undo her tangles for what felt like the millionth time.
 She would race around the house, her nails scratching the floor and I would care.
-I don't remember half the things she did that made my life so trying but I remember the frustration I felt.
-Yet I loved her so much.
+I don't remember half the things she did that made my life so trying but I remember the frustration I felt even though I loved her so much.
 Please don't imagine all this meant I didn't, I just found my patience being tried daily and I was the one who came up wanting.
-Struggling with grief, anger, and this boundless emptiness inside myself, I felt I couldn't love her the way I wanted to.
-Yet I did love her.
+Struggling with grief, anger, and this boundless emptiness inside myself, I felt I couldn't love her the way I wanted to although I did love her in my imperfect way.

 I remember sitting with a group of friends saying ruefully, trying to be vaguely humorous, "We just got a puppy...and I tell you, she's no cat!"
 Sigh.
-"I am just so not a dog person..."
+"I am just NOT a dog person..."